Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 Our scenarios were inspired by real-world problems of how to safely deploy vision-based models for autonomous steering and collision avoidance \cite{10.1007/978-3-030-53288-8_6,DBLP:conf/aaai/Chen0Z0W24,7995975}.
 Our scenarios are simulated using the open source high-fidelity \textsc{Carla}\xspace simulator \cite{carla}.
 We use \textsc{Scenic}'s interface to \textsc{Carla} to generate random scenarios by sampling from the context space.
 In the following, we provide details for our two scenarios, particularly the controllers, context space, and specification used. \Cref{fig:scenario1,fig:scenario2} show sample instances for both scenarios.

-\subsubsection{Scenario 1: Autonomous steering}
+\subsubsection{Scenario 1 (Autonomous steering)}

 An autonomous car is driving in a city.
 The car is equipped with a set of controllers that compute the steering angle of the car based on images received from a camera.
-Each controller is composed of a CNN that computes the cross-track error (CTE) to the centerline of the lane, and a PID controller that uses the CTE to compute the steering angle.
-Additionally, the car is equipped with a fail-safe controller that can guide the car slowly and safely through the city, based on the internal follow-lane behavior of Carla.
+Each controller is composed of a CNN that computes the cross-track error (CTE) to the lane centerline, and a PID controller that uses the CTE to compute the steering angle.
+Additionally, the car includes a fail-safe controller based on the internal follow-lane behavior of Scenic's interface to \textsc{Carla}, providing non-optimal but safe fallback control.

-\textit{CNN-based controllers.} To generate training data for the controllers, we ran simulations for each of the 14 weather presets with another car positioned at a random distance ahead of the ego car.
+\textit{CNN-based controllers.} We trained a variety of controllers.
+We will give details in each experiment on the controllers and the specific datasets used.
+To generate training data for the controllers, we ran simulations for each of the 14 weather presets with another car positioned at a random distance ahead of the ego car.
 We collected images from simulations using a camera installed in the front of the car.
 Each image was associated with the CTE value.
 We collected $\sim$90K data instances to train each controller.

-\textit{Specification.} We focus on the ability to perform lane keeping.
-The safety specification used is thus one that requires the at no time for the car to leave its lane for more than 30 simulation steps.
+\textit{Specification.} The safety property enforces lane keeping: the vehicle must not leave its lane for more than 30 consecutive simulation steps.